 A: The time it takes to create a light painting will vary depending on the size and complexity of the subject and the size and scope of the location.
 Typically, it takes anywhere from two to four hours to complete the photograph portion of your light painting.

 Q: What will it cost to do my light painting?

 A: Since every light painted subject and its location is unique, the time and expense needed to complete the process is determined by its complexity.
 In-studio projects start at $300, while on-location photo shoots that require travel, scouting, and pre-planning will be more.
 The light painting session fee is independent of any printed images that you order.

 Q: When will the finished image be ready for me to see?

-A: Your finished photograph is typically ready to view within 3 to 5 working days after the photo shoot.
-The beautiful printed versions that you select after seeing the finished image will be ready in 2 to 3 weeks.
+A: Your finished photograph is typically ready to view within 10 to 15 working days after the photoshoot.
+The beautifully printed versions that you select after seeing the finished image will be ready in 2 to 3 weeks.

-Q: Can I get a gift certificate towards one of these?
+Q: Can I get a gift certificate for one of these?

 Q: How can I find out more?

 A: We will be happy to answer any questions that you may have.
 Just call us at 763-785-1177.
 You may also visit the studio to talk with us personally and see printed examples on display here.
 There is no charge for this visit.
 Please call ahead for an appointment.
 We look forward to working with you to create the photograph of a lifetime!